skepickle/foundryvtt-gaming-table-player/README.md

 When this option is enabled, the core FoundryVTT "Pan Canvas to Ping" functionality is disabled for the gaming table player.

+## Draw Table View

+When this option is enabled, the gaming table's current view is shown as a rectangle on the GM's viw.

 ## License

 Gaming Table Player is a module for Foundry VTT by Skepickle and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).